VivekIly/ZoomScheduler/README.md

         1. Download and run the file to install Java.
         1. After Java has been installed, open the ZoomScheduler.exe file.
 If an error message occurs, follow [this link](https://javatutorial.net/set-java-home-windows-10) to troubleshoot further.
-1. If Java installation was successfull, you should now see a screen with the heading "Zoom Scheduler" once you double-click the .exe file.
+1. If Java installation was successful, you should now see a screen with the heading "Zoom Scheduler" once you double-click the .exe file.
 Now, the program is ready to use.
 Enjoy!

 #### Recommended for Windows users: Start ZoomScheduler on startup